-Joris Matthijs, Paulig’s R&D Manager, Seasoning and Spices, thinks it is important to cherish and keep Belgian cuisine alive.
+Joris Matthijs, Paulig’s R&D Manager Frying, Senior Flavorist, thinks it is important to cherish and keep Belgian cuisine alive.
 Belgians have always wanted to eat well.
 That is also why interest in locally produced food and seasonal thinking are popular.
 “People are readopting old traditional recipes and customs.
 People are now proud of their culinary traditions.”

-“Belgians are from Burgundy when it comes to their culinary customs,” says Joris Matthijs, Paulig’s R&D Manager, Seasoning and Spices.
+“Belgians are from Burgundy when it comes to their culinary customs,” says Joris Matthijs, Paulig’s R&D Manager Frying, Senior Flavorist.

-According to Matthijs, the Belgian food tradition is extremely tasty and flavourful.
+According to Joris, the Belgian food tradition is extremely tasty and flavourful.
 The idea is to offer many kinds of different tastes.
 Belgians have always wanted to eat well.

 When you ask him about traditional Belgian foods, the list seems never-ending.